gregorybarnes/githubsearch/README.md

 # Angular 2 Github Profile Finder App
 [![Build Status][travis-badge]][travis-badge-url]

 This is a basic Angular 2 app that allows a user to search for specific GitHub profiles using GitHub user names.
-This app uses the GitHub API to populate components with aspects like Username, avatar image, link to profile, number or repos, gist, list of repos, etc...
+This app uses the GitHub API to populate components with aspects like Username, avatar image, link to profile, number of repos, gist, list of repos, etc...

 When a user types characters into the search bar the search results update in realtime with the best matches.